mwilki23/rsp_project/README.md

 # RSP Final Project: Turtlebot Follow the Leader
-Ketan Mehta, Michael Wilkinson, Brian Woronowicz
+Kapi Ketan Mehta, Michael Wilkinson, Brian Woronowicz
 ------------------------------------------------
 Repo for Spring 2022 RSP Course Project.
 For this project, we produced the code necessary to have a turtlebot use its raspicam to detect and follow a fiducial marker (AR tag), both in real life and in gazebo.